 In today's world corrosion is the main destroyer of buildings, and thus to eliminate this corrosion and increase the life of building we are going to need a corrosion resistant material.
-Stainless steel is becoming more prevalent in construction projects due to its aesthetic appeal, exceptional mechanical physical properties, and resistance corrosion[33].
-The present paper pertains to the utilisation of such substances in steel-concrete composite structures, a novel application. material called stainless steel is being utilised in construction when the 1920s, with the primary application being its use in building facades[48].
-Stainless steel has gained popularity in a variety of development and load-bearing sectors due to its superior mechanical properties, including better retention of stiffness and force at high temperatures, superior corrosion resistance, and increased strength and ductility in comparison to carbon steel.
-Stainless steel does not necessitate the application of coatings, which results in life-cycle cost reductions in comparison to carbon steel, particularly for offshore steel structures.
+Stainless steel is becoming more prevalent in construction projects due to its aesthetic appeal, exceptional mechanical and physical properties, and resistance to corrosion (Baddoo, 2008).
+The present paper pertains to the utilisation of such substances in steel-concrete composite structures, a novel application. material called stainless steel is being utilised in construction when the 1920s, with the primary application being its use in building facades (Gedge, 2008).
+Stainless steel has gained popularity in a variety of development and loadbearing sectors due to its superior mechanical properties, including better retention of stiffness and force at high temperatures, superior corrosion resistance, and increased strength and ductility in comparison to carbon steel.
+Stainless steel does not necessitate the application of coatings, which results in life-cycle cost reductions in comparison to carbon steel, particularly for offshore steel structures (Gardner et al., 2007).
 Additionally, repair and maintenance costs are reduced.
 Concrete that has been reinforced (RC) is a combination of materials that enhances the strength and durability of concrete by combining it with reinforcement.
 Consequently, concrete is susceptible to fracturing under tensile stresses due to its inherent weakness in tension and strength in compression.
-The tensile strength necessary to withstand external forces is achieved through the incorporation of reinforcement, which is typically bars of steel (referred to as rebar).
-Reinforcements are used in conjunction with building materials to improve the general stability of structural components, including beams, slabs, pillars, and walls.

-The grade of the reinforcement employed significantly influences the functionality of RC structures [54].
+The tensile strength necessary to withstand external forces is through incorporation achieved the reinforcement, which is typically bars of steel (referred to as rebar).
+Reinforcements are used in conjunction with building materials to improve the stability of structural components, including beams, slabs, pillars, and walls. grade of the reinforcement employed significantly influences the functionality of RC structures (Mechtcherine, 2012).
 Reinforcement enhances the durability, stability, and strength of concrete, rendering it suited to a wide range of construction projects.